Ollie Visits the Hotel California: Chicago

 “After you kicked me out of class, I stole some shit and did some shit, and they got me.”

 “I know.
 I’m going to make you a deal.
-You are coming with me, and you are going to work with me now and do as I say, and we’re going back to school.
+You are coming with me, and you are going to work hard with me now and do as I say, and we’re going back to school.
 Oh yeah, and I’ve got you a job.”

 “I don’t work for nobody.
 I’m my own man.
 Leave me alone old man.”